monsara/art/README.md

 -   Filtration portfolio works
 -   Replace images on mouseover event in sizes section
 -   Toggle accordions in Often questions section
+-   Showing burger menu on tablet screens and bellow, and hide it when resizing if the screen is less than 992px

 ## Libs, frameworks